 When the summer heat hits there are no better places to visit than either Maitland or East Maitland Pool.
 Younger kids will enjoy the splash pad at Maitland Pool and the wiggle bridge and hurdle at East Maitland Pool.
 Both centres are easily accessible no matter which side of Maitland you’re on and each caters for all swimming abilities whether kids are confident swimmers or just starting out.
 The pools have plenty of shaded areas and facilities available that can cater for large and small groups.

 For some indoor activities that will still take the breath away there is plenty of choice across town.
-Thornton is home to Flip Out, where kids can jump, bounce, flip and twist to their hearts content.
-For some of the more classic kids activities, ten pin bowling at Superstrike or a movie at Reading Cinemas Maitland are both good options that have kept many generations of locals and visitors occupied.
+The more classic kids activities, ten pin bowling at Superstrike or a movie at Reading Cinemas Maitland are both good options that have kept many generations of locals and visitors occupied.

 All these locations are fantastic options for groups or a few friends, and are available for birthdays, functions and special events.